 Anise to taste

-Blend the rum, coconut milk, and sweetened-condensed milk, adding vanilla extract and powdered nutmeg, cinnamon and anise to taste.
-It is best serve chilled on ice.
+Blend the rum, coconut milk, and sweetened condensed milk, adding vanilla extract and powdered nutmeg, cinnamon, and anise to taste.
+It is best to serve chilled on ice.

 Haitian Flyer Recipe

 - 1.5 oz Dark rum